skamireddi/immunichain/Lab/CloudComposerLab.rst

 .. image:: Images/102.png

 7. You will then be taken to Your Wallet.
 Your wallet is basically a quick, seamless connection to multiple connections that you can jump around with.
-You will see later how easy it is.
 Click on **Connect Now** in order to get connected to your Immunichain network

 .. image:: Images/28.png